srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_E2E/source/index.rst

     s1c_bind_port = 0
     n_prb = 50

 The MMC and MNC are set to match the UE and Core.
-The MME address is configured to allow the eNB to communicate correctly with the Core.
+The MME address is configured to allow the eNB to communicate correctly with the AMF and UPF.
 If this is not changed srsENB and the Core will not connect.

 ZMQ
 ^^^^^